TEACHING

 Level: Graduate.

-Topics: Introduction to the analysis of nonlinear, finite-dimensional, dynamical systems.
-Topics covered in the class include: existence of solutions of nonlinear ODEs, uniqueness of solutions, Lyapunov stability theory, invariance principles, passivity and dissipativity, small-gain theorems, averaging and singular perturbation theory, and nonlinear control design.
+Topics: existence of solutions of nonlinear ODEs, uniqueness/non-uniqueness of solutions, Lyapunov stability theory, invariance principles, passivity and dissipativity, small-gain theorems, averaging and singular perturbation theory, and nonlinear control design.
 Different examples and applications in the areas of optimization, feedback control, machine learning, and cyber-physical systems are used to illustrate the main concepts of the class.

 Level: Undergraduate